 A strong bedtime routine will signal to your toddler that it is time for bed, rather than relying only on the pacifier.
 You can also introduce a stuffed animal or small blanket for your baby to sleep with before saying goodbye to the pacifier.

 If your toddler has a hard time over the first few nights, support them and comfort them and they will eventually learn to comfort themselves.
 Treat them the same way you normally would if they were upset and having trouble sleeping.
 If they ask about the pacifier remind them of where it has gone and why.

 Wait Until They Are Ready

 Speak with your child’s pediatrician about when and how to get rid of the pacifier.
 Use your “Mommy senses” to decide when your child is ready to say goodbye to the pacifier.
-Do your research and choose the best timing for your child to move on,
+Do your research and choose the best timing for your child to let the pacifier go.

 If you enjoyed How To Get Rid Of The Pacifier For Good, you can find more Toddler Tips here!

 As an Amazon Associate I earn from qualifying purchases, at no additional cost to you.
 To receive free shipping on Amazon purchases sign up for an Amazon Prime 30-Day Free Trial!